This biennial wildflower forms a low rosette of leaves during its first

 Indiana Dunes State Park in NW Indiana.

 Like most species of its genus, Sicklepod (Boechera canadensis

 its long arching seedpods are distinctive and eye-catching.
 It is one

 and other related genera that can be found in Illinois; they are

 generally referred to as Rock Cresses.

 Sicklepod can be distinguished from similar species by its sessile

 leaves and drooping seedpods.
 Other similar species within the

-state have leaves that clasp the stem or their seedpods are more erect.
 A scientific synonym of Sicklepod is Arabis canadensis